diypool/diy/docs/SetupACardanoStakePool.md

 ```

 Next, generate the new pool registration certificate using your cold keys.
 Note that in this
-example, rewards account and owner stake key is the same.
-Also, a DNS name is used instead of an
+example, the rewards account and owner stake key are the same.
+Also, a DNS name is used instead of
-IPV4 address for the realy.
-Replace relay domain and metadata url with your own value.
+an IPV4 address for the relay.
+Replace relay domain and metadata URL with your value.
 `<POOL_MARGIN>` is a decimal value between 0 and 1.0.

 ```sh